rhenter/supplai-client/README.rst

 NOTES
 -----

-* Supplai API REST-v20 is still under development, some functionality have not yet been implemented (Pricing History, Forex Labs), but I will keep an eye on it, and as soon as it gets implemented I will update this library accordingly.
+* Supplai API REST Client is still under development, some functionality have not yet been implemented, but I will keep an eye on it, and as soon as it gets implemented I will update this library accordingly.
-* DO NOT USE THIS LIBRARY ON PRODUCTION!
-It is under heavy development and still lacks testing suites.
-It is also partially documented.
-* Use this library at your own risk.
-* Happy hunting on the markets!!

 .. |Travis Build Status| image:: https://travis-ci.org/rhenter/supplai_client.svg?branch=master